-A year ago, I was finally diagnosed with IBS-D (irritable bowel syndrome with diarrhea).
+I was finally diagnosed with IBS-D (irritable bowel syndrome with diarrhea).
 It was such a relief to know what was wrong, and to start figuring out real solutions.
 This process has given me a renewed sense of inner strength.
 I’ve learned a lot about my ability to overcome and fight.

 Now that I have a diagnosis, I’m able to plan ahead for social situations.
 I know how to manage my diet so I don’t have to keep one eye on the bathroom.
 I’ve also modified how I work out.
 I’ve always been a runner and played volleyball, but now I mix in healing exercises like yoga and meditation, too.

-Diet-wise, I’ve figured out that I need to avoid dairy, legumes, and most sugars (no -ol sugars like sorbitol and xylitol and no -ose sugars like sucrose and fructose).
+Diet-wise, I’ve figured out that I need to avoid dairy, legumes, and most sugars (no -ol sugars like sorbitol and xylitol or -ose sugars like sucrose and fructose).
 I eat lots of protein and no whole wheat or grains like oats—for me, simple carbs like white rice or potatoes are best.
 I’m also no longer eating hard-to-digest veggies like cabbage, Brussels sprouts, broccoli, and cauliflower; I stick with green beans, squash, beets and carrots.
 Even fruits like apples, pears, or bananas are too hard on my gut.

 What has helped me the most since my diagnosis is to talk to people about it.
 My friends are incredibly supportive.
 I am even able to talk freely about it at work.
 I still wish IBS was easier to discuss.
 Bathroom talk is usually a joke—no one says "I’m 28 and I almost pooped my pants" or "I’ve had a stomachache with diarrhea for three months."
 But, by being open about this, I hope I can help others and get people to understand that IBS is real.